 While the criminal elites are nodes in fluid networks of money and power, the underworld still requires structures that can hold territory, directly manage criminal activities and violently enforce rules and relations.
 In today’s increasingly fragmented criminal landscape, this role is fulfilled by an array of criminal actors.

-Some of today’s mafia groups are directly descended from paramilitaries and guerrillas and have retained some of the characteristics and modalities of armed groups; most notably the Urabeños and the Puntilleros, which both formed from remnants of the AUC, and the National Liberation Army (Ejército Popular de Liberación – EPL), a largely criminalized splinter group of long-demobilized guerrillas.
+Some of today’s mafia groups are directly descended from paramilitaries and guerrillas and have retained some of the characteristics and modalities of armed groups; most notably the Urabeños and the Puntilleros, which formed from remnants of the AUC, and the Popular Liberation Army (Ejército Popular de Liberación – EPL) respectively.

 The other groups that populate today’s underworld are a product of the fracturing and recycling of previous underworld actors such the grand cartels of Medellín and Cali, the AUC, and the private armies of drug traffickers and other criminal elites.
 They have become hybrid organizations that combine the characteristics and personnel of armed groups, drug traffickers and common criminals.